uber/RIBs/README.md

 ## Installation for Android

-The integrate the recommended minimum setup for RIBs add the following to your `build.gradle`:
+To integrate the recommended minimum setup for RIBs add the following to your `build.gradle`:

 ```gradle
 dependencies {